johnjansen/sidekiq-workflow/README.md

 ### Output persistence

-On successful job completion, the middleware writes the returned hash/schema to memory for the current `workflow_run_id`.
+On successful job completion, the middleware writes the returned hash/schema to memory for the current `sideline_run_id`.

 If you "mutate the input", you must return the mutated value if you want it persisted for downstream steps.